In persona Christi: Code of Canon Law (1983) as modified by Benedict XVI (2009)

 The change in Canon Law introduced by Omnium in Mentem resolved a discrepancy between the applicability of in persona Christi Capitis (“in the person of Christ the Head”) to deacons as well as priests and bishops.
 With the new Motu Proprio, in persona Christi Capitis applies only to priests and bishops.

 Liturgical significance

 The doctrine of In persona Christi affects liturgical practice.
 When a priest speaks to the congregation In persona Christi, the words they speak are the words of God to the Church, rather than the words of humans to God.
 For example, discussing the conclusion to Mass, the Office for the Liturgical Celebrations of the Supreme Pontiff has said:

 Lutheran understanding

-When a Lutheran priest offers the sacrament of Holy Absolution, he acts in persona Christi.
+In Lutheran practice, when a pastor offers the sacrament of Holy Absolution, he acts in persona Christi.
 This informs the theology behind the seal of the confessional.
 Because the priest "acts in Christ’s stead when he absolves a sinner (Luke 10:16; 2 Corinthians 2:10), he acts in Christ’s stead also when he hears a confession."
 As such, "He may therefore not reveal what Christ Himself does not reveal” (Isaiah 43:25; Jeremiah 31:34)."

+The rite for private confession and absolution in the Lutheran Service Book, the official hymnal of the Lutheran Church-Missouri Synod, contains the following words of absolution given by the pastor to the penitent:In the stead and by the command of my Lord Jesus Christ I forgive you all your sins in the name of the Father and of the + Son and of the Holy Spirit.To which the penitent responds:Amen.